 Did you see how the purl stitch is the evil twin of the knit stitch?
 They are so closely related that it sometimes confuses beginners.
 Let me know if you have any questions or if something in the post seems odd to you and you would like a clarification.

 NOTE * There are so many different ways to hold knitting needles that you’ll see across various resources.
 I teach this way because 1) it was how I learned and I have since transitioned to other ways to see what I like the most 2) it is easy to see the stitches to learn them properly 3) I believe it is the simplest way and most likely to get good results from the beginning.
 The simple idea of getting it right from an early stage is a confidence booster and helps to motivate us to learn more and keep going and going and going.
-If you want to try other ways to hold a needle, I suggest you get the mechanics of the stitches correct, then go explore different ways of holding the needles.
+If you want to try other ways to hold a needle, I suggest you get the mechanics of the stitches correct and almost second nature, then go explore different ways of holding the needles.
 The goal is to 1) knit in a way that is comfortable and does not cause pain 2) knit at a speed you like 3) get accurate results 4) get consitent results.